adnanraghib1308/Fashion-Hut-Boutique-android-app-/README.md

 ## About

 This is a small business application for a boutique shop.
 With this application customers of the shop can track their orders or see its status.
+For more information see the screenshots.
+## Snapshots
 ## Snapshots